The Kashmir Conflict-

 understand the calculated traps.
 For example, Sheikh Abdullah’s meeting with

-China’s leaders organised by Pakistan, was a calculated move for a continuity
+China’s leaders organized by Pakistan was a calculated move for the continuity

-of London and Washington approval towards Delhi and Islamabad’s Kashmir policy
+of London and Washington's approval towards Delhi and Islamabad’s Kashmir policy

 that was to consider it a bilateral territorial question.
 The point

-we have noted above, that, the British Empire, well before the partition of
+we have noted above, is that the British Empire, well before the partition of

-India have had comprehensives plans, in case of retreat, how the colonial
+India had comprehensive plans, in case of retreat, how the colonial

-territories would be shaped so to continue protect Empire’s interest?
+territories would be shaped in order to protect the Empire's future interests?
 It would

-not be an over statement to say, that, in fact, it was British Empire the
+not be an overstatement to say, that, in fact, it was the British Empire the

 architect of the cold war.